bgradel/EyegazeTrackerPINEntry/code/mousetracking_experiment/readme.txt

 Create a personal access code.
 Copy this code
 Back in the lab.js builder paste the code into the api.
-You can leave the domain name blank You can access all completed experiments from your Netlify account
+You can leave the domain name blank You can access all completed experiments from your Netlify account Once you have data, you can collect that data by going to Data File, copy the link into the browser and then the csv will download

 Other files in folder:
 fullexperiment.csv